groupultra/sdk-public/docs/source/module_moobius.network.ws_client.rst

 ---------------------------------------------------------------------------------------------------------------------
 WSClient.user_login(self, access_token)

 Logs-in a user.
 Every 2h AWS will force-disconnect, so it is a good idea to send this on connect.
   Parameters:
-    access_token: The Used in the user_login message that is sent.
+    access_token: Used in the user_login message that is sent.
-        This is the access token from http_api_wrapper. dry_run=False: The Don't acually send anything if True.
+        This is the access token from http_api_wrapper. dry_run=False: Don't acually send anything if True.
   Returns:
     The message as a dict.
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.network.ws_client.WSClient.leave_channel: